quintronsystems/font-awesome-java/README.md

 # Import Instructions

+Use the importer to import new versions of Font Awesome, or import Font Awesome Pro.

+**Important:** If you're importing Font Awesome Pro, this import script will need to be ran almost every time you update this project from the git, as this repo will be kept up to date with the latest free version.

 The importer uses git submodules and a node.js script to process the import.

 1. Check out submodule for desired version of Font Awesome